 For some organizations, it’s not a question of cost.
 A customization is required because the standard version simply doesn’t have the tools they need to operate.

 Even though you’ve customized Oracle EBS, you’re still working within the Oracle platform.
 This means that any scheduled patches, updates or changes that are pushed live can cause your customized solution to break.

-Any time that new architectures are deployed or new technology certificates are released, you’ll have to go through a period of maintenance and testing to make sure the system is still working as it should be.
-Oracle’s team don’t make changes with your solution in mind, so even just one tiny change to the code can create hours of work for your team.
+Any time that new architecture is deployed or new technology certificates are released, you’ll have to go through a period of maintenance and testing to make sure the system is still working as it should be.
+The Oracle team don’t make changes with your solution in mind, so even just one tiny change to the code can create hours of work for your team.